MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 ##### Bluetooth LE Audio KS properties

-KS properties allows the IHV ACX audio driver to set or update audio stream settings after the stream is created.
+KS properties allow the IHV ACX audio driver to set or update audio stream settings after the stream is created.
 This is useful for audio drivers to set configuration settings based on properties set by the Bluetooth profile circuit in the create stream procedure.

 ###### KS property definitions